-Contracts with executive directors and senior officers signed as from 2011 provide severance pay for contractual termination equal to a maximum of two times annual salary in the event of termination of their relationship with the Company, provided that termination of the relationship is not the result of a breach attributable thereto or solely due to a voluntary decision thereof.
-This is the case of the current chief executive officer
+The chief executive officer is entitled to receive severance pay equivalent to two (2) times his annual remuneration in the event of termination of his relationship with the Company, provided that said termination is not due to a breach attributable to the beneficiary or solely due to a voluntary decision thereof.
+This severance payment for termination of contract includes compensation for the commitment not to compete.